What Are Quad Film Posters?

-In the early days of the Quad film poster (which is also known as the British Quad and UK Quad) they were a vertical thirty inches by forty inches, but hardly any of these posters have survived due to the paper shortage after World War II.
+In the early days of the Quad film poster they measured a vertical thirty inches by forty inches.
+Hardly any of these posters have survived due to the paper shortage after World War II.
 Around 1941, the Quad poster started to be displayed horizontally and the slow phasing out of the vertical quads began.

 It is extremely rare to find rolled posters previous to 1950 and I have only seen a few dozen of these in my twenty years of collecting.